Poojag30/CSharp-Fundamentals/README.md

 Learn how to declare methods, pass parameters to methods, define return types, and overload methods in C#.
 ### 5. Classes and Objects
 Discover how to create classes, constructors, properties, and methods in C#.
 Understand the difference between static and instance members.
+### 6. Arrays and Collections
+Learn about arrays, lists, dictionaries, and sets in C#.
+Understand how to manipulate these data structures and perform common operations.
+### 7. Exception Handling
+Explore how to handle exceptions using try-catch blocks, throw exceptions, and handle different types of exceptions in C#.